Interesting Facts About the Sahara Desert

 The population of the Sahara is just two million.
 People who live in the Sahara are predominantly nomads, who move from place to place depending on the seasons.
 Whilst others live in permanent communities near water sources.

 The Sahara Desert really is an intriguing and beautiful place, waiting to be explored.
-For more information on our Sahara Desert Trek CLICK HERE and get your journey underway!
+For more information on our trekking adventure, head over to our Sahara Desert Trek and get your journey underway!

 Other Adventure Journal posts you might be interested in:

 - Five Facts About The Great Wall of China